 The US Centers For Disease Control And Prevention (CDC) guidelines recommend the use of an IGRA in all situations in which the TB skin test was traditionally used, with IGRA being the preferred test for persons who have been BCG-vaccinated or are unlikely to return for TB skin test readings.

 QFT offers significant cost savings compared to traditional TB skin testing, as fewer clinician hours are needed for test placement and interpretation.
-Please speak with your sales representative or call our Customer Service team for ordering information or additional resources.
+Please speak with your sales representative or call our Customer Service team for ordering information, or click here to download the physician resource.